character = fate

-Live in harmony with nature, then love naturally flows, as does peace among people.
+Live in harmony with nature → love naturally flows → peace among people.
 It is that simple.

-Most misery and struggle traces to the false belief that, “I must provide for myself.”
-This one assumption causes competition, conflict, and war.
+“I must provide for myself.”
+This one flawed assumption is the root of all competition, conflict, and war.
 What happens when you seek to serve others before your own self, while understanding every need brings what’s needed?

 Or, the case for the village life.
-What we have now is complicated living and low thinking — to what result?
-Our material needs are basic, our inner needs for meaning and fulfillment are of far greater weight.
+What we have now is complicated living and low thinking — to what effect?
+Our material needs are basic, our inner needs for meaning and fulfillment are far greater.
+Can we build on that?

 What happens when aid work becomes a joy-filled expression of the heart?
 The lines between giver and receiver merge and projects find effortless impact and sustainability.